rweigel/phys513/2023/hw.md

 Checks:

 * $E_z(0)=0$ is satisfied.
+* The symmetry condition $E_z(z) = -E_z(z)$ is satisifed.
 * We expect ring of charge solution as $h/R=h_R\rightarrow 0$.
 However, when we plug this into the above, we get $1/0-1/0$, which is indeterminate.
 * Expect infinitely long and uniformly charged cylinder solution when $h\gg R$ (or $h_R\gg 1$).
 When we plug this into the above, we get $0$.
 This can be shown to be correct using Gauss's law, from which it follows that $E_z=0$ at all points inside the cylinder (not only along $z$--axis, which we computed above).

-The symmetry condition $E_z(z) = -E_z(z)$ is satisifed.

-Addressing the last two limit requires a significant amount of effort ([see related problem](https://rweigel.github.io/phys685/hw.html#surface-current-on-cylinder)).
+Addressing the last two limits requires a significant amount of effort ([see related problem](https://rweigel.github.io/phys685/hw.html#surface-current-on-cylinder)).
 In the next homework, you will consider an alternative approach.

 ## Reading